esauvisky/alt-tab-current-monitor/README.md

 ### Window Behavior
 - **Keep focus on current monitor when switching workspaces**: Prevents focus from jumping to windows on other monitors when switching workspaces.
+- **Modifier key for other monitors**: Hold this key (Shift by default) while using Alt+Tab to show windows from monitors other than your current one.

 ### Debugging
 - **Enable debugging logs**: Enables detailed logging for troubleshooting.